Biden may cancel Keystone XL pipeline permit as soon as his first day in office: source

 It also faced opposition from environmentalists seeking to check the expansion of Canada’s oil sands by opposing new pipelines to move its crude to refineries.

-Alberta Premier Jason Kenney said on Twitter he was “deeply concerned” by the report, adding that canceling the presidential permit for the pipeline would kill jobs “on both sides of the border,” weaken U.S.-Canada relations and undermine American national security by making the United States more dependent on OPEC oil imports.
+Alberta Premier Jason Kenney said on Twitter that cancellation would eliminate jobs, weaken U.S.-Canada relations and undermine American national security by making the United States more dependent on OPEC oil imports.

-Should Biden’s administration block the Keystone XL pipeline permit, Alberta will work with TC to pursue all legal avenues available, Kenney said on Twitter.

-The Wall Street Journal reported on Sunday that TC planned to announce a series of overhauls, including a pledge to use only renewable energy, in a bid to win Biden’s support for the project.
+TC Energy Corp., which operates the pipeline, said it would achieve net zero emissions by 2023 when it enters service.
+The company also pledged to use only renewable energy sources by 2030 in a bid to win Biden’s support.

 Construction is well under way in Canada, with the international border crossing complete.
 In the United States, TC has started construction on pump stations in each of the states the line will pass through, but legal setbacks cost it much of the 2020 construction season.